Data Acquisition 101

 Data alone will not make you a better driver or have a more reliable or faster car.
 It's the interpretation of the data, and positive result of it, that gets you to the next level.
 For the best analysis you need an experienced driver, engineer, or driving coach.
 We're here to assist in your purchase and set up of data tools (and performance parts) but what you do with it is up to you.

 Our bias is towards the AiM products because we view them as a path towards deeper data and driver analysis.
 Their products can be as simple or as detailed as you need them to be and their product line matures along with the driver.
 You can start with the SOLO laptimer and progress up to MXx dash logger, matching your driving expertise with their data tools.
-Our Data Acquisition 201 article will cover AiM dash displays and loggers and how to build a system (article coming soon).

 Shop Laptimers for Track Events: